Our response to “5 reasons NOT to have an absence policy”

 1. Presenteeism due to worries about job security

 It is true that presenteeism (going to work whilst unwell) is on the rise – or at least it is being acknowledged more.
-An absence policy should set the standard that employees are expected to be at work and if their health is getting in the way of this, then that is an issue for the employee and the employer to fix.
-Presenteeism, on the other hand, should be tackled through company culture starting from the top setting an example that discourages employees from working whilst ill.
+An absence policy should set the standard that employees are expected to be at work.
+It should also note that if their health is getting in the way of this, then that is an issue for the employee and the employer to fix.
+Presenteeism, on the other hand, should be tackled through company culture.
+Starting from the top, setting an example, discourages employees from working whilst ill.
 Wellbeing at work should be of equal importance as attendance at work is.

 2. Increased stress due to pressures to avoid accumulating absence days

-If attending work every day is causing an employee stress and anxiety, then there is probably an underlying issue that should be dealt with either within the team, in the role and workload or the employee’s aptitude for the job, for example.
-Having high expectations for attendance should not in itself cause anxiety to staff members as long as it is backed up with a caring an supportive management approach.
+If attending work every day is causing an employee stress and anxiety, then there is probably an underlying issue.
+This could be dealt with either within the team, in the role and workload or the employee’s aptitude for the job.
+Having high expectations for attendance should not in itself cause anxiety to staff members.
+Setting up a caring and supportive management approach can help with this.